-Casey’s clients regularly remark about how much they appreciate her practical, creative, and business-focused approach to her practice.
+Her clients regularly remark that they appreciate Casey’s practical, creative, and business-focused approach.

-Casey’s work in the executive compensation area includes assisting clients with the design and implementation of equity incentive plans, phantom stock plans, non-qualified deferred compensation plans, and executive employment agreements.
-She also regularly advises clients on the application of applicable tax rules, including Internal Revenue Code section 409A.
+Casey’s work in the executive compensation area includes assisting clients with the design and implementation of equity incentive plans, phantom stock plans, non-qualified deferred compensation plans, and executive employment and severance agreements.
+She also regularly advises clients on the application of applicable tax rules, including Internal Revenue Code sections 409A and 280G.

-Representative Experience: Last year, Casey counseled more than 75 privately-held companies with respect to the strategic design and implementation of their equity incentive arrangements, sophisticated bonus plans, and executive employment agreements.
-Most of this work focused on supporting private equity portfolio companies in various industries and representing early-stage companies and tech/bio-tech companies at various stages.
+Representative Experience: Last year, Casey counseled more than 100 privately held companies on the strategic design and implementation of their equity incentive arrangements, phantom stock plans, sophisticated bonus plans, and executive employment agreements.
+Most of this work has been for private equity portfolio companies in various industries.

 Casey’s work with qualified retirement plans includes assisting clients with the design and implementation of 401(k) plans, profit sharing plans, and pension plans.
 She frequently advises clients about compliance with Employee Retirement Income Security Act (ERISA) rules, Internal Revenue Code rules, the Internal Revenue Service’s and Department of Labor’s formal and informal correction programs, and tax consequences of contributions to and distributions from employer-sponsored retirement plans.

 In addition to her traditional executive compensation and employee benefits work, Casey frequently works with members of the firm’s Transactions Practice to advise clients on the executive compensation and employee benefits issues arising in mergers and acquisitions.
-Casey also provides transactional support directly to clients – for example, Casey will partner directly with the client’s internal and/or external deal team(s) to provide additional support in the executive compensation and employee benefits space.
+Casey also provides transactional support directly to clients and other law firms that are based outside of the United States or do not have robust executive compensation and employee benefits teams.

-Casey also contributes significant pro bono hours each year to the Milwaukee and Wisconsin communities through her participation in the Wills for Heroes program and other pro bono opportunities.
+- Casey contributes significant pro bono hours each year to the Milwaukee and Wisconsin communities through her participation in the Wills for Heroes program and other pro bono opportunities.